agsb/immu/Abouts.md

 # A case of SWAPD

-For use onto parameter stack, there are five { DROP DUP SWAP >R R> } atomics and some that could be derived from those ones.
+For use onto parameter stack, there are five { DROP DUP SWAP >R R> R@ } atomics and some that could be derived from those ones.

 Lets make a list, for change 3 cells at top :
 (O= is the number of atomic operations)